-Consistent with Chapter 3.32(8) of the MGO, all employees receive 3.5 days of floating holiday, which can be scheduled and used as vacation time.
+Consistent with Section 3.32(8), MGO, all employees receive 3.5 days of floating holiday, which can be scheduled and used as vacation time.
 Floating holidays may not be carried over into another year, unless an employee is hired and starts employment with the City on or after November 1.
 Any floating holiday time otherwise not used by an employee by December 31 will be forfeited.
-Hourly employees and crossing guards do not receive floating holiday time.(MGO 3.32(8))